How to avoid the 4 pitfalls of recommended content

 This is especially true for professional services firms who publish and share a lot of content.
 One way many of our clients entice users to keep exploring is to add recommendations at the end of their articles and thought leadership pieces.
 These are akin to Amazon’s “you may also be interested in” sections.
 The idea is, having a good understanding of one piece of content that a user was interested in enough to read, you could suggest something of similar importance/value/theme and get them to read more of your firm’s content.

 However, the key to making these recommendations meaningful and tempting enough to click on is to ensure they are highly relevant to the visitor’s interests – which isn’t always the easiest thing to keep consistent.
 We often see two things happen with our clients:

 - They take a manual approach.
-This requires a lot of time and knowledge on the part of a content editor to manage the content library, tag all content appropriately and use their best judgement to match articles to other relevant content.
+This requires a lot of time and knowledge on the part of a content editor to manage the content library, tag all content appropriately and use their best judgment to match articles to other relevant content.